Programme/Approved Electives for 2025/26

 No

 This module will bring together all of the concepts in cosmetic science that have been covered in earlier modules to deliver an integrated and in-depth examination of topics that represent current thinking and recent advances in relevant physiological and formulations sciences.
 The application of knowledge gained is key to success in this module.
 The physiology strand will consider the recent research literature and evaluate how changes in our understanding of, for example skin physiology, impact on strategies in the development of new cosmetic formulations and products.
 This will be blended with the formulation strand which will start with a general introduction to advanced formulation science in cosmetic and related fields and then will address various delivery systems including modified and controlled release (e.g. for the release of fragrances), new knowledge in skin barrier repair and functionality in cosmetic products.
-The context of how cosmetic principles may inform and improve outcomes in other sectors (such as the adherence to topical product use in pharmaceutical therapy) will be discussed and students will be encouraged to seek information from related fields (such as drug delivery) which can enhance their knowledge of cutting edge cosmetic formulations.
+The context of how cosmetic principles may inform and improve outcomes in other sectors (such as the adherence to topical product use in pharmaceutical therapy) will be discussed and you will be encouraged to seek information from related fields (such as drug delivery) which can enhance your knowledge of cutting edge cosmetic formulations.
+You will be encouraged to engage with the primary and secondary literature throughout the module in order to advance skills in research.
+You will research the literature describing the main areas addressed in this module.

 Aims

 The aims of this module are to discuss recent advances in research focused on cosmetic sciences, specifically advances in our knowledge of physiological issues relevant to cosmetic science and how formulation technologies can deliver improved functionality in this context.
+These themes are extended beyond currently accepted and marketed strategies to encourage students to evaluate current research in relevant areas.

 Intended Learning Outcomes